RudolfVonKrugstein/jshaskell-blog/3_FirstInteractive/FirstInteractiveApplication.md

 Before we want to start our game, we have to allow the browser to load the full page and its elements.
 Otherwise we can not access e.g. the canvas (the drawing area we will use).

 The browser tells us, that it is done with loading by invoking the callback window.onLoad.
-When compiling with haste, our main will already be set to the window.onLoad, but in UHC we have to set a callback by hand.
+Depending how we compile with haste, our main will already be set to the window.onLoad (the option --start==asap prevents this), but in UHC we have to set a callback by hand.
+We will use the --start=asap option in haste so that our main code can be the same for haste and UHC.

-As can be read at several places (e. g. (here)[http://nokarma.org/2011/02/02/javascript-game-development-the-game-loop/index.html) or [here](http://www.playmycode.com/blog/2011/08/building-a-game-mainloop-in-javascript/)) we can not just write an infinite loop for our GameLoop in javascript because it would block the browser.
+As can be read at several places (e. g. [here](http://nokarma.org/2011/02/02/javascript-game-development-the-game-loop/index.html) or [here](http://www.playmycode.com/blog/2011/08/building-a-game-mainloop-in-javascript/)) we can not just write an infinite loop for our GameLoop in javascript because it would block the browser.
 The contents of the canvas will only be updated when our code returns.

 So we need a function that is called in intervals.
 Javascript allows us to set the interval with e. g. window.setInterval.